mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 on 08 Dec 2025 or as the situation changes.

+- Flood alert: Tributaries in Gloucester
+- Forecast rising river levels overnight may lead to flooding.
+Flooding is possible on 09 December 2025 .
+Flooding may affect  low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
+Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
+The Horsbere flood storage area may be operating.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: Tributaries in Cheltenham and Tewkesbury
 - Forecast rising river levels overnight may lead to flooding.
 Flooding is possible on 09 December 2025 .